 We have provided a detailed comparison of the three platforms below to differentiate between them.

-Key Differences: Data Mart vs. Data Warehouse
+Key Differences: Data Warehouse vs. Data Mart

-A data mart is typically described as a subset of the data warehouse.
+A data mart is typically described as a subset of the big data and warehouse.
 While the data warehouse stores structured data, a data mart serves a particular business unit.
 Here are some more differences between the two platforms:

 - Size: A data warehouse stores large data volumes at a scale of one terabyte or more.
 A data mart contains more specific information, which usually doesn't exceed 100 gigabytes.